 18. Q: When should I amend Forms ADV or U-4 to reflect a material change?

 A: Forms ADV and U-4 require amendment in a timely manner through the IARD system to reflect material changes.
 Please note on the appropriate form that you are filing an amendment to a previous filing.

 19. Q: How do FCAs, IAs or IARs terminate with the Colorado Division of Securities?

 A: An IAR must file a Form U-5 with CRD.
 An FCA or IA must file a Form ADV-W with the IARD.
 There is no fee for filing these forms.

 20. Q: Does Colorado have a surety bond requirement for IAs?

-A: With the update to our rules effective July 15, 2017: RIAs must always have a positive adjusted net worth; RIAs with discretionary authority must always have adjusted net worth in excess of $10,000; RIAs with custody must always have adjusted net worth in excess of $30,000, and an RIA with discretionary authority or custody who does not meet the applicable minimum adjusted net worth requirement must also be bonded in the amount of the net worth deficiency wounded up to the nearest $5,000.
+A: IAs must always have a positive liquid net worth; IAs with discretionary authority must always have liquid net worth in excess of $10,000; IAs with custody must always have liquid net worth in excess of $35,000, and an IA with discretionary authority or custody who does not meet the applicable minimum liquid net worth requirement must also be bonded in the amount of the net worth deficiency rounded up to the nearest $5,000.
 An investment adviser that has its principal place of business in a state other than Colorado, is properly licensed in that state and satisfies the bonding requirement of that state, is exempt from the requirements above.
 [See Rule 51-4.13(IA).]

 21. Q: In the past, we were required to file within 90 days of the end of our fiscal year (typically that meant by March 31).
 Does Colorado require the same kind of annual amendment filing?